‘NCIS: Los Angeles’ Season 8: Deeks, Kensi’s Wedding Not Happening As CBS Renews Series For Season 9

 — NCIS LA (@NCISLA) March 27, 2017

-Meanwhile, in this Sunday’s episode, titled “From Havan with Love,” Kensi goes undercover as a salsa dancer at a Cuban club, while her partner, Deeks, plays the part of a bathroom attendant, according to NCIS: Los Angeles Season 8 Episode 20 synopsis.
+Meanwhile, in this Sunday’s episode, titled “From Havana with Love,” Kensi goes undercover as a salsa dancer at a Cuban club, while her partner, Deeks, plays the part of a bathroom attendant, according to NCIS: Los Angeles Season 8 Episode 20 synopsis.

 Kensi is going undercover in Sunday's new episode.
 Catch up on the latest episode of #NCISLA: https://t.co/wMOxzeTnj5 pic.twitter.com/J6FibJnR26